-At its heart the proposed course intends to tackle complex societal, political and legal problems in constitution-building from an interdisciplinary perspective, informed by field experience.
-In order to understand and contextualize practitioners’ experiences, we seek to combine different disciplines (mostly comparative law and political science) and perspectives (comparative governmental systems; electoral systems; decentralization; human rights; comparative constitutional law; good governance; etc) to offer new insights on a classic subject of the highest academic and practical relevance.
+At its heart the course intends to tackle complex societal, political and legal problems in constitution-building from an interdisciplinary perspective, informed by field experience.
+In order to understand and contextualize practitioners’ experiences, we seek to combine different disciplines (mostly comparative law, political science, and socio-legal studies) and perspectives (comparative governmental systems; electoral systems; decentralization; human rights; comparative constitutional law; good governance; etc) to offer new insights on a classic subject of the highest academic and practical relevance.

 The course will address the subject from four different angles, all of them related to specific challenges of constitution-building in Africa:

-The first one highlights constitutionalism in Africa in general, the different roles and meanings of a constitution, the merits and risks of constitutional borrowing, the role of external / international influence and the point of public participation in constitution building.
-A mapping exercise and intense exchange with participants permits exploring cross-country learning and placing regional developments in a broader political and economic context.
+The first one highlights constitutionalism in Africa in general, the different roles and meanings of a constitution, the merits and risks of constitutional borrowing, the role of external/international influence, and the point of public participation in constitution building.
+The two-week version of the course permits deeper comparative insight (covering Francophone Africa and also the Maghreb more deeply), an element that has been continuously requested by our participants and also faculty.
+A mapping exercise and intense exchange with participants permit exploring cross-country learning and placing regional developments in a broader political and economic context.

 Prior knowledge of the field is required, field experience is an advantage.